 Salt your beans as you serve them, not while cooking.

 I often place a whole carrot in the beans.
 Supposedly, it will reduce the gas effects.
+Regardless, it adds flavor.

 This is a small recipe I use for my 3 qt crock pot.
 If I use my 6 quart, I use 1 1/2 lbs dry beans.
 A large pot on stove works well too.